bang-olufsen/bang_olufsen-hacs/README.md

 - Custom actions:
   - Get Halo configuration
   - Send notification to Halo
+  - Display a page and button on the Halo
 - Select or remove default Halo button

 #### Missing features